 Make sure you meet all requirementsVisit official programme website

-International21850 GBP/yearTuition FeeBased on the original amount of 21850 GBP per year and a duration of 36 months.
+International21850 GBP/yearTuition FeeBased on the tuition of 21850 GBP per year during 36 months.

-EU/EEA1820 GBP/yearTuition FeeBased on the original amount of 1820 GBP per year and a duration of 36 months.
+EU/EEA1820 GBP/yearTuition FeeBased on the tuition of 1820 GBP per year during 36 months.

 - Rest of UK: £9,250